silvia-odwyer/lightbox.js/README.md

 | slideshowInterval   | The time in milliseconds before the slideshow transitions to the next image.        |
 | animateThumbnails   | Whether or not to animate the thumbnails as they enter the view.        |
 | imgAnimation   | The image animation type to show between image transitions in the slideshow, options include "fade" and "imgDrag"        |

+## Contact & Support
+If you'd like to contact us with any questions, feedback or queries you may have, be sure to drop a message through [our contact form](https://www.getlightboxjs.com/contact/), and we'll get back to you as soon as possible.

+- **Bug Reports**: Want to report a bug?
+You can open an issue in this repository, and we'll take a look!
+- **Feature Requests**: If you'd like to request a new feature, simply open a new issue in this repository.
+- **Support**: If you'd like additional support or want a custom solution for your website, be sure to contact us through our [contact form here](https://www.getlightboxjs.com/contact/).

 ## Development
 Contributions are always welcome!
 If you'd like to add new features or wish to work on the library, simply clone this repo: